-The information needed would detail who will apply for the home loan such as a single person or a couple, and the number of occupants, including children, who will be occupying the new home.
+The information needed would detail who will apply for the home loan such as a single person or a couple.
+Additionally, the number of occupants, including children, who will be occupying the new home.

 A Look at Realistic Home Loan Repayments

 Then you can take it a step further with a home loan repayment calculator.
 Just because the figures indicate that you can pay a certain amount on a new home doesn’t always mean you will be comfortable doing so.

 Also, remember that these are just estimates.
 When you estimate your home loan repayments.
 It is wise to bear in mind that rates and terms may vary from lender to lender.

 The First Home Owner Grant (FHOG) is offered to eligible candidates who meet specific criteria.
 This grant is funde by each individual territory or state and will likewise administer by the area in question.
 Only new homes are eligible properties for the FHOG.
 Stamp duty concessions follow a similar structure in guidelines but the cut off is $530,000 and this applies to all properties, new and previously owned if they are pricing higher than $430,000.

 With all of the above being said, the best tip would be to consider putting an offer in on a new build.
 The logic behind this is quite obvious in that only new builds qualify for the FHOG.
 When you stand to get back 10% of the selling price, that amounts to a sizeable amount of money.

 Consider for a moment a home priced at $100,000 with an initial 10% deposit of $10,000.
 Then, with the stamp duty concession, the amount you requiring to pay upfront can be significantly reduced.
 If the property falls within the stamp duty concessions parameters.